A QUESTION OF LIFE, RELIGION,

 Q. Such as...?

 A. They are legion!
-To name but a few, celibacy of the Priesthood (contrary to Paul's teaching), acceptance of homosexuality as an "alternative" lifestyle (contrary to the law), ordination of women to the same priesthood as the men (contrary to New Testament teaching), baptism by sprinkling (contrary to plain Bible teaching), baptism of children who have not arrived at the years of accountability, the idolatrous use of images, statues and icons which are given sacred status, separation of clergy and laity into two different spiritual classes, indulgences, and so on.
-The "resolutions" of most of these synods are so out of touch with God's Word that to assert they are "apostolic" is nothing short of blasphemy.
+To name but a few, celibacy of the Priesthood (contrary to Paul's teaching), acceptance of homosexuality as an 'alternative' lifestyle (contrary to the Torah), ordination of women to the same priesthood as the men (contrary to New Testament teaching), baptism by sprinkling (contrary to plain Bible teaching), baptism of children who have not arrived at the years of accountability, the idolatrous use of images, statues and icons which are given sacred status, separation of clergy and laity into two different spiritual classes, indulgences, and so on.
+The 'resolutions' of most of these synods are so out of touch with the Davar Elohim (God's Word) that to assert they are 'apostolic' is nothing short of blasphemy.

-God's principles do not change.
-There is only one form of baptism, marriage is enjoined on all (in fact, the priesthood/clergy/leadership are required to be married according to Scriptural teaching), homosexual acts lead their perpetrators out of the Kingdom of God (they were executed in Old Testament times), and so on.
+Yahweh's principles do not change.
+There is only one form of baptism, marriage is enjoined on all (in fact, the priesthood/clergy/leadership are required to be married according to Scriptural teaching), homosexual acts lead their perpetrators out of the Kingdom of Elohim (God) (they were executed in Old Testament times), and so on.

-Q. So the New Covenant Church's Apostolic Council sees itself in quite different terms to the synods of other churches?
+Q. So NCAY's Apostolic Council sees itself in quite different terms to the synods of other churches?

 A. If they teach false doctrines then we must do.
-If we teach true doctrine and they teach false, then who is inspired by God?
+If we teach true doctrine and they teach false, then who is inspired by Elohim (God)?

 Q. And that is then the basis of the authority you claim?

-A. Our authority is based on obedience to true principles and moral righteousness.
+A. Our authority is based on the teaching of, and obedience to, true principles and moral righteousness.
 No more.
-We do not claim external "apostolic succession" as the basis of our authority, even though we do have that.
+We do not claim external 'apostolic succession"' as the basis of our authority, even though we do have that.

 Q. Can you say more about that?